Candidate Members of the VMP/EMP Disk System of the Galaxy from the SkyMapper and SAGES Surveys: Summary

-In order to confirm the elemental-abundance estimates for the VMP/EMP stars with disk-like orbits, we require medium-resolution spectroscopic follow-up for the catalog of $\sim 7,600$ VMP and $\sim 400$ EMP stars, and high-resolution follow-up of the most interesting subset of these.
-The full catalog of VMP/EMP stars with disk-like orbits is listed in the Appendix, and will be made available in the online material.
+In order to confirm the metallicities and elemental abundance estimates (such as the $\alpha$-elements or carbonicity, [C/Fe]) for the VMP/EMP stars with disk-like orbits, we require medium-resolution spectroscopic follow-up for the catalog of $\sim$ 1,500 VMP/EMP stars in our sample.
+High-resolution spectroscopic follow-up of at least the most interesting subset of these would also be useful.
+The full catalog of VMP/EMP stars with disk-like orbits is listed in the Appendix and will be made available in the online material.
 Determinations of age estimates for our candidate VMP/EMP stars would also help to place constraints on their origins.
 Nevertheless, our present finding that large fractions of VMP/EMP stars are kinematically associated with the rapidly rotating MW disk system (in particular those at low eccentricity) strongly suggests the presence of an early forming ``primordial" disk.